 One of the most commonly used is the right to remain silent

-It applies not just in the court room, but also to any situation where your individual freedom of action is curtailed, such as during an interrogation by police.
+It applies not just in the courtroom, but also to any situation where your individual freedom of action is curtailed, such as during an interrogation by police.

 Most of us have seen examples of this.
-Perhaps a defendant in a criminal case refuses to take the stand at trail.
+Perhaps a defendant in a criminal case refuses to take the stand at the trail.
 Or a suspect in police custody doesn’t want to answer questions without a lawyer being there.
 These types of events are often dramatized, but they are really quite common.

 In criminal cases, a defendant usually doesn’t testify.
 The defendant would have to tell the truth on the stand about what happened, perhaps giving evidence against himself.
 Or a defendant may avoid the stand so testimony cannot be misconstrued as something different than what was meant.
 Before a criminal trial, the defendant’s attorney may help him to understand risks – or the benefits – of taking the stand.

 But the right to remain silent is more comprehensive than many people realize.
 What if police ask you questions about someone else who is suspected of committing a crime?
 Most people think they have to answer police questions.
 But that’s not the case.